jadecobra/python_tdd_exercises/source/AttributeError.rst

      *What is a Function?*

-     * A ``function`` is a named block of code that performs some action or series of actions
+     * A ``function`` is a called block of code that performs some action or series of actions
      * In python a function always returns something
      * the default return value of a function is ``None``
      * the line with ``return`` is the last executable line of code in a function